pathtofile/Sealighter/docs/CONFIGURATION.md

 Like `user_traces`, this is a list of filters to filter the events to report on.
 These can be quite complex, so read the [Filtering](FILTERING.md) section for details.

 ### buffers
-Like `user_traces`, buffering enables the reporitng of many similar events in a time period as one with a count.
+Like `user_traces`, buffering enables the reporting of many similar events in a time period as one with a count.
 For details, read [Buffering](BUFFERING.md).